Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 not / ever / conception in a womb / comes again (to)

-Avoiding [fixed] views,
+Avoiding views,

-the virtuous one, endowed with insight,
+virtuous, and endowed with insight,

-surely never again returns to a womb.
+never again returning to a womb.[2]

 By not holding to fixed views,